The Carburetor Shop LLC

 If performance is the goal, then the type of multiple carburetion selected is IMPORTANT!
 For best results, the number of plenums in the manifold should be an even divisor of the number of cylinders in the engine.
 As an example, a V-8 would do best with any of the following: (A) twin 2-barrels, (B) twin 4-barrels, or (C) quadruple 2-barrels BUT NOT (D) triple anything.
 Failure to adhere to this guideline WILL result in inconsistent A/F density to all cylinders, thus decreasing the efficiency of the engine.
 The efficiency decrease will become larger as RPM’s rise.

 If looks are the goal, then probably the best setup would be determined by the desires of the owner.
 Just be aware that if the guideline suggested in the preceding paragraph is ignored, performance, whether it be power, drivability, fuel economy, or all three, may suffer.
 So can the guideline be ignored and have a working multiple carb unit?
 Of course!
 Hundreds of thousands of V-8’s have come from the factory with tripowers or had tripowers retrofitted.
 They just cannot work as well as either a single 4 barrel or twin 4 barrels.
-Why this is my opinion, I offer the following two facts to support my opinion: (1) Pontiac tried tripower on their Super Duty project engines, and immediately discontinued tripower from the Super Duty program, opting instead for single 4 barrel, single 3 barrel, or twin 4 barrel options; and (2) Pontiac paid Carter to sabotage the Carter AFB (secondary side) so the single 4 engine would not outperform the more expensive tripower engine.
+While this is my opinion, I offer the following two facts to support my opinion: (1) Pontiac tried tripower on their Super Duty project engines, and immediately discontinued tripower from the Super Duty program, opting instead for single 4 barrel, single 3 barrel, or twin 4 barrel options; and (2) Pontiac paid Carter to sabotage the Carter AFB (secondary side) so the single 4 engine would not outperform the more expensive tripower engine.
+How embarrassing would it have been to Pontiac for the single 4-barrel to out-perform the more expensive and hyped-to-the-moon tripower?

 If added value or a larger universe of potential customers for a sale is the goal, be aware that the owner may add one type of multiple carburetion, only to find the prospective customer wants a different form.
 I would suggest being cautious if this is the goal.